1982 in Afghanistan: December 31, 1982

 The Soviet news agency TASS declares that Soviet troops will remain in Afghanistan until long-standing Soviet conditions for their withdrawal (including an assurance of noninterference by Pakistan, Iran, and other nations in the internal affairs of Afghanistan) are met.
-Predictions of a change in Soviet policy toward Afghanistan had gained credence in some Western capitals after the death of Soviet Pres.
-Leonid Brezhnev in November 1982 and the appointment of Yuriy Andropov as his successor.
+Predictions of a change in Soviet policy toward Afghanistan had gained credence in some Western capitals after the death of Soviet President Leonid Brezhnev in November 1982 and the appointment of Yuriy Andropov as his successor.
 Western analysts claimed that Andropov, in his previous post as head of the Soviet State Security Committee (KGB), had consistently opposed Soviet military intervention in Afghanistan.